berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 In this lab you will start with logging into the lab environment.
 Once this is done, we are going to go through three exercises that combined, will deploy end-to-end migration.
 And in the end, use cases discussions will take place.
 * Exercise 1: Assess an Oracle schema using ora2pg

-* Exercise 2: Migrate an Oracle database to Azure Database for PostgreSQL
+* Exercise 2: Migrate an Oracle schema to Azure Database for PostgreSQL

 * Exercise 3: Test the migration